isaacchua/speedgraderplus/README.md

 You can change the configuration by setting `sgp.config` with a new configuration object on the Browser Console, and then running the `sgp.reapply()` function to apply the changes.

 ## Versions

+### v2.1.0 (2023-12-10)
+- Added option to show Question IDs on assignments.
+- Added feature to expand and zoom in on images submitted on answers.
+- Added sample code on this README for revealing Question IDs.
+- Updated README.

 ### v2.0.1 (2023-12-09)
 - Optimized the code.